Saddam Hussein: Paramilitary and police organizations

-Iraq faced the prospect of régime change from two Shi'a factions — Dawa and SCIRI which aspired to model Iraq on its neighbour Iran as a Shi'a theocracy.
+Iraq faced the prospect of régime change from two Shia factions — Dawa and SCIRI which aspired to model Iraq on its neighbour Iran as a Shia theocracy.
 A separate threat to Iraq came from parts of the ethnic Kurdish population of northern Iraq which opposed being part of an Iraqi state and favored independence, an ongoing ideology which had preceded Ba'ath Party rule.
 To alleviate the threat of revolution, Saddam afforded certain benefits to potentially hostile population.
 Membership in the Ba'ath Party remained open to all Iraqi citizens regardless of background, and repressive measures were taken against its opponents.

 "There is a feeling that at least three million Iraqis are watching the eleven million others."

 — —"A European diplomat", quoted in The New York Times, April 3, 1984.

 The major instruments for accomplishing this control were the paramilitary and police organizations.
 Beginning in 1974, Taha Yassin Ramadan, a close associate of Saddam, commanded the Popular Army, which had responsibility for internal security.
 As the Ba'ath Party's paramilitary, the People's Army acted as a counterweight against any coup attempts by the regular armed forces.
 In addition to the People's Army, the Department of General Intelligence was the most notorious arm of the state-security system, feared for its use of torture and assassination.
 Barzan Ibrahim al-Tikriti, Saddam's younger half-brother, commanded Mukhabarat.
 Foreign observers believed that from 1982 this department operated both at home and abroad in its mission to seek out and eliminate Saddam's perceived opponents.

 Saddam was notable for using terror against his own people.
 The Economist described Saddam as "one of the last of the 20th century's great dictators, but not the least in terms of egotism, or cruelty, or morbid will to power."
 Saddam's regime brought about the deaths of at least 250,000 Iraqis and committed war crimes in Iran, Kuwait, and Saudi Arabia.
 Human Rights Watch and Amnesty International issued regular reports of widespread imprisonment and torture.
 Conversely, Saddam used Iraq's oil wealth to develop an extensive patronage system for the regime's supporters.
 Although Saddam is often described as a totalitarian leader, Joseph Sassoon notes that there are important differences between Saddam's repression and the totalitarianism practiced by Adolf Hitler and Joseph Stalin, particularly with regard to freedom of movement and freedom of religion.